cs-sw-bc/8-3-react-native-components-practice-christinecai-dev/README.md

 ## Note on AI Usage

 You are welcome to use AI tools (Claude, ChatGPT, Copilot etc.) to help you build this.
-However, make sure you understand every line of code you submit.
+However, make sure you understand every line of code that's generated.